-students and teachers across schools.
-This means that estimates rely only on between-school variation, which has been common practice in the research literature when estimating teacher effects on student achievement.
+The key identifying assumption of this model is that teacher effect estimates are not biased by non-random sorting of students to teachers.
+Recent experimental (Kane, McCaffrey, Miller, & Staiger, 2013) and quasi-experimental (Chetty et al., 2014) analyses provide strong empirical support for this claim when student achievement is the outcome of interest.
+However, much less is known about bias and sorting mechanisms when other outcomes are used.
+For example, it is quite possible that students were sorted to teachers based on their classroom behavior in ways that were unrelated to their prior achievement.
+To address this possibility, we made two modifications to equation (1).
+First, we included school fixed effects, ω_s , to account for sorting of students and teachers across schools.
+This means that estimates rely only on between-school variation, which has been common practice in the literature estimating teacher effects on student achievement.
 In their review of this literature, Hanushek and Rivkin (2010) propose ignoring the between-school component because it is "surprisingly small" and because including this component leads to "potential sorting, testing, and other interpretative problems" (p.
 268).
-Other recent studies estimating teacher effects on student outcomes beyond test scores have used this same approach (Backes & Hansen, 2015; Gershenson, 2016; Jackson, 2012; Ladd & Sorensen, 2015).
-Another important benefit of within-school comparisons is that it minimizes the possibility of reference bias in our self-reported measures (Authors, 2016; Duckworth & Yeager, 2015).
-As a second modification for models that predict each of our three student survey measures, we included $OUTCOME{it-1}$ on the right-hand side of the equation in addition to prior achievement - that is, when predicting students' Behavior in Class, we controlled for students' self-reported Behavior in Class in the prior year.9 This strategy helps account for within-school sorting on factors other than prior achievement.
+Other recent studies estimating teacher effects on student outcomes beyond test scores have used this same approach (Backes & Hansen, 2015; Gershenson, 2016; Jackson, 2012; Jennings & DiPrete, 2010; Ladd & Sorensen, 2015; Ruzek et al., 2015).
+Another important benefit of using school fixed effects is that this approach minimizes the possibility of reference bias in our self-reported measures (West et al., 2016; Duckworth & Yeager, 2015).
+Differences in school-wide norms around behavior and effort may change the implicit standard of comparison (i.e. reference group) that students use to judge their own behavior and effort.